Handy tips for teaching ESL x 12

 Do you have experience teaching English as a second language?
 Whether you are just starting or have been teaching for years, these twelve tips will help you create lessons that engage your students and help them learn the language.
 These ideas will help you make your ESL classes enjoyable and productive, from using games to keeping things interesting.

-It might seem like adding more content would help students learn more, but this is not true.
-Instead of piling on the material, keep lessons short and sweet.
-This way, students can focus on one thing and get involved in the study programme.
+It might seem like adding more content will help students learn more, but this is not true.
+By keeping learning activities short and sharp, there’s a greater chance that students will remain motivated.

 Use the first 10 minutes.
-It’s best to start with a warm-up activity to get your students engaged in the lesson right away.
-Use the first 100 minutes of class for an energy-filled warm-up if you have time.
-This will give your students a chance to interact and communicate before starting on their learning goals.
+It’s best to start with a high-energy, warm-up activity to get your students engaged in the lesson right away.
+This will give your students a chance to ‘draw a line’ between what they were doing before the class started and what they’ll do during the class.

 Grammar is your friend.
 Make sure to mention grammar throughout the lesson.
 Try not to overwhelm students with too many new grammar rules at once.
 If you keep a few basic grammar rules in mind, the rest will fall into place naturally.

 Don’t spend all of your time in front of the board!
 Instead, use fun games and activities to help students learn their English vocabulary, grammar, and sentence structure.
-Not only will this keep your class more interesting, but it will also ensure that students work with the language in a way that reinforces what they have learned.
+Not only will this keep your class more interesting, but it will also ensure that students work with the language in a meaningful manner.

 Put yourself in your students’ shoes: if you were taking an English class, would you want to spend all your time watching videos?
 Probably not!
 Instead, use multimedia such as songs and short films to help change it up and keep students entertained.